Is this topic for you?

 - Think about death or suicide a lot.

+The symptoms of depression are often overlooked at first.
 It can be hard to see that symptoms are all part of the same problem.

 Also, the symptoms may be different depending on how old the child is.

 - Both very young children and grade-school children may lack energy and become withdrawn.
 They may show little emotion, seem to feel hopeless, and have trouble sleeping.
 Often they will lose interest in friends and activities they liked before.
 They may complain of headaches or stomachaches.
 A child may be more anxious or clingy with caregivers.